Home

 There are also various computer software versions of metronomes available but I hesitate to recommend them when people ask me which metronome to buy as I am not a great believer in having a computer in the room when practising.
 It just makes it too easy to get distracted looking up that important point you saw on the Essential Music Practice site!

-Traditional metronomes
+Traditional Metronomes

 You can find several Wittner models in my Metronome store at Amazon.com or my Metronome store at Amazon UK along with all the other metronomes recommended on this page...although you may find zZounds cheaper for the electronic models.